 Parents buy wheeled baby walkers with the best intentions: We want to help our babies prepare to eventually walk unaided, and give them a little more freedom to explore in the meantime.

 But New Jersey Sen. Linda Greenstein says baby walkers are dangerous, and should not be sold in stores in the Garden State.
-She's sponsored a bill which would see anyone selling baby walkers fined up to $10,000 and would give police the power to confiscate them.
+She's sponsored a bill that would see anyone selling baby walkers fined up to $10,000 and would give police the power to confiscate them.

 NJ.com reports the state's Senate Law and Public Safety Committee has approved the bill, but the full state Senate and state Assembly would need to pass it before the Governor could potentially sign it into law.